cedricwalter/cedricwalter.github.io/_posts/development/2008-07-18-maven-reusing-test-classes-across-multi-modules-projects.md

     have been use, a classifier proxy/stub is not recommended: make a module of it instead.
 You must see
     classifier more as a way to categorize artifact in a module.

-You’ll find a lot of artifact across Internet not following these guidelines, this is not an issue as Maven repositories are
-able to search for pom.properties or project.xml or pom.xml in jar if they exist and use the right <span style="font-family: Courier;"><groupId> and
+You’ll find a lot of artifact across Internet not following these able to search for pom.properties or project.xml or pom.xml in jar if they exist and use the right <span style="font-family: Courier;"><groupId> and
 <artifactId>